johnwcowan/r7rs-work/TreesCowan.md

 `(tree-map `*proc tree*`)`

 Returns a copy of *tree*, except that each descendant atom has been passed through *proc*.
-Tree structure is not shared.'
+Tree structure is not shared.

 `(tree-flatten ` *tree*`)`